 NAHB and the Wisconsin Builders Association filed Petitions for Review in late December 2009.
 The cases were consolidated in the Court of Appeals for the Seventh Circuit.
 NAHB filed its opening brief on July 9, 2010.

-EPA proposed and implemented a direct final stay of the numeric limit, and submitted a new numeric limit to the Office of Management and Budget (OMB) for interagency review.
+EPA proposed and implemented a direct final stay of the numeric limit, and submitted a new numeric limit to the Office of Management and Budget ("OMB") for interagency review.
 On Sept.
-2, 2011, EPA filed a status report with the court indicating that it withdrew the new numeric limit from OMB "to seek additional data on treatment performance from construction and development sites."
+2, 2011, EPA filed a status report with the court indicating that it withdrew the new numeric limit from OMB "in order to seek additional data on treatment performance from construction and development sites."

 In December 2012, NAHB and EPA settled this matter.
 EPA has agreed to propose a rule that vacates the numeric limit and modifies certain BMP requirements.
 Furthermore, EPA will finalize the rule by February 2014, at which time NAHB will formally drop its lawsuit.